apache/predictionio/docs/manual/recommendation/dase.md

   val lambda: Double) extends Params
 ```

-`ALS.train` then returns a `MatrixFactorizationModel` model which contains RDD data.
+`ALS.train` then returns a `MatrixFactorizationModel` model which contains RDD
+data.
 RDD is a distributed collection of items which *does not* persist.
+To
-To store the model, `PersistentMatrixFactorizationModel` extends `MatrixFactorizationModel` and makes it persistable.
+store the model, `PersistentMatrixFactorizationModel` extends
+`MatrixFactorizationModel` and makes it persistable.

-> The detailed implementation can be found at MyRecommendation/src/main/scala/***PersistentMatrixFactorizationModel.scala***
+> The detailed implementation can be found at
+MyRecommendation/src/main/scala/***PersistentMatrixFactorizationModel.scala***

 PredictionIO will automatically store the returned model, i.e. `PersistentMatrixFactorizationModel` in this case.

-### def predict
+### predict(...)

-`def predict` is called when you send a JSON query to http://localhost:8000/queries.json.
-PredictionIO converts the query, such as  { "user": 1, "num": 4 } to the `Query` class you defined previously.
+`predict` is called when you send a JSON query to
+http://localhost:8000/queries.json.
+PredictionIO converts the query, such as `{
+"user": 1, "num": 4 }` to the `Query` class you defined previously.

-The predictive model `MatrixFactorizationModel` of MLlib ALS, which is now extended as `PersistentMatrixFactorizationModel`,
+The predictive model `MatrixFactorizationModel` of MLlib ALS, which is now
-offers a function called `recommendProducts`. `recommendProducts` takes two parameters: user id (i.e. query.user) and the number of products to be returned (i.e. query.num).
+extended as `PersistentMatrixFactorizationModel`, offers a method called
+`recommendProducts`. `recommendProducts` takes two parameters: user id (i.e.
+`query.user`) and the number of products to be returned (i.e. `query.num`).
+It
-It predicts the top *num* of products a user will like.
+predicts the top *num* of products a user will like.

 ```scala
 def predict(